On algebraically closed fields with a distinguished subfield: Classification and independence

-In the other direction, if $A\subseteq P^n$ is definable in $\M$ by a formula $\psi\in L^P$, we can assume by \cref{P-formula} that $\psi$ is a $P$-formula.
-Remove any occurrence of $P$ in $\psi$, by replacing $x\in P$ with a tautology ($x=x$), to get a formula in $L$ that defines $A$ in $P$. \end{proof}
+In the other direction, if $A\subseteq P^n$ is definable in $\M$ by a formula $\psi\in L^P$, then we can assume by \cref{bounded} that $\psi$ is bounded.
+Remove any occurrence of $P$ in $\psi$, by replacing $x\in P$ with a tautology ($x=x$), to get a formula in $L$ that defines $A$ in $P$.